rpii/-wdio-html-reporter-pdf/README.md

 # wdio-html-reporter-pdf
 Generate a pdf from an html-report.
-Requires version 8.0.6 or later of wdio-html-nice-reporter to generate the html report
+Requires version 8.1.0 or later of wdio-html-nice-reporter to generate the html report
+#### Rebuilt with the lateest version of puppeteer
+        Upgrade: added optional timeout parameter
+### Updated for module compatibility with webdriver 8
 #### Newest Features:

     Upgrade: Set timeout to 0 to prevent timeouts